varshapwalia/graph_flow_augmenting_paths/README.md

 - Python 3.12.0
 - Required Python packages (only inbuilt python libraries are used)
-- ASCII encodings of all your source-sink graphs as input to your simulation code, one file per graph. (provided in the code zip file)
+- ASCII encodings of all your source-sink graphs as input to your simulation code, one file per graph. (provided in the repo file)

 ## Installation

-1. Copy the code zip file to your local machine.
+1. Pull the code with git pull.
 2. Navigrate to the project folder with executable files.

 ## Running Simulations and Test